scellecs/morpeh/MIGRATION.md

 ### Breaking Changes

 * Active `World` count is now limited to 256.
 If you have more than 256 worlds active at the same time, consider merging them into one world.
 * `Entity` is now a struct instead of a class.
 In case you have some external plugins or code that relies on no more existing data, you may need to update it.
+Some data you may need (e.g. for plugins, workarounds, extensions, etc.) could still be available through the internal data (like `EntityData` in the `World`, or `Archetype` class in general).
 Pooling `Entity` may also make no sense anymore.
 * `EntityExtensions` (`Entity.Add<T>()`, etc.) methods are now marked as Obsolete because of a potential removal in future versions of Morpeh.
 It will still be available throughout the entire current major Morpeh version (2024) but *may* be removed in Morpeh 2025 release.
 Prefer using `Stash` API which is guaranteed to stay and is faster anyway.
 * `Stash<T>` initial size functionality is now a part of `ComponentId`.
 Use `ComponentId<T>.StashSize` to modify the initial size of the stash before the first call to `World.GetStash<T>()` (which includes `EntityExtensions` API and different providers / external code).
 * `ComponentId` and `ExtendedComponentId` are now split into different use cases to reduce IL2CPP metadata size. `ExtendedComponentId` is now stripped out of non-UnityEditor runtimes unless `MORPEH_GENERATE_ALL_EXTENDED_IDS` is specified. `ExtendedComponentId` may be required for reflection-based code where `IStash` interface is not enough.